-You feel like you’re slightly out of sync with most people.
-You take things too literally.
-You always make movie references, but no one ever knows what you’re talking about.
-You shut down when you’re overwhelmed and you’ve been told that means you have depression—but you aren’t sure that’s right.
-One minute you’re in control of your emotions, and the next you’re lashing out at others.
-You don’t understand why you’re so overwhelmed.
-Sound as familiar as your lucky D20?
-You may be autistic.
+Do you constantly feel like you’re slightly out of sync with most people?
+Maybe you frequently take things too literally.
+Maybe you constantly make movie reference quotes, but no one ever knows what you’re talking about.
+You shut down when you’re overwhelmed and you’ve been told that means you have depression—but you aren’t quite sure that’s right.
+One minute you’re in control of your emotions, and the next minute you’re lashing out at others.
+Let's figure out the best path forward together.

 I go to anime, comic, and game conventions, so I know what it’s like to be extremely excited about them.
 I also know what it’s like to be completely exhausted at the end of the day at a convention: feeling anxious, irritated, and overwhelmed by the many people packed into the convention center and wondering why I feel that way.
 In grad school my training focused on dialectical behavioral therapy (DBT) for adults, which teaches people skills and practices to help reduce symptoms.
 More recently, I have come to understand why I leaned toward such a structured system—most autistic people love structure and routine—and I have also realized that DBT is not for everyone.
 I have completed ongoing trainings on a variety of topics, including geek therapy, grief, and trauma, and in 2020 I became certified in eye movement desensitization and reprocessing (EMDR) therapy.

 I have been part of the nerd/geek culture since I first learned to read, growing up on staples such as Batman: the animated series and devouring any horror, sci-fi, or fantasy book I could get my hands on.
 I roll the dice, fling spells, and try desperately to get creamy blends.
 I have stood on both sides of the GM screen.
 I am firmly against ABA and Autism Speaks: An autistic person is not a broken neurotypical person.